matthewd-so/Fast-Fourier-Transform/docs/profiling.md

    `float2` accesses with consecutive threads on consecutive elements give 8 sectors per 32-thread request (8 B × 32 = 256 B, over 32 B sectors), and
    that is what the butterfly kernels measure.
-Anything higher means the access pattern regressed; `fft_bitrev_kernel` is the deliberate exception, since the reversed index scatters by construction.
+Anything higher means the access pattern regressed. `fft_bitrev_tiled_kernel` is held to the same standard: the tiled transpose exists precisely so that the reversed index does not scatter. `fft_bitrev_kernel`, the fallback for n < 1024, does scatter by construction, but only ever runs on an array that fits in L2.
 3. **Occupancy** — achieved vs theoretical.
 The shared-memory kernel is capped by its 8 KB of shared memory per block plus the 512-thread block size; the elementwise kernels should sit near the limit at 256 threads.